Seminar Papers

 Additionally,

-• listings: provide a caption, reference it in the text, provide line numbering, use syntax highlighting and a typewriter-style font
+- listings: Provide a caption (below), reference it in the text, provide line numbering, use syntax highlighting and a typewriter-style font.

-• tables: provide a caption, reference it in the text, use booktabs style
+- tables: Provide a caption (above!), reference it in the text, use booktabs style.